ayushraj1223850/Med_Connect/README.md

-# MED_CONNECT - Online Doctor Consultation App
+# MED_CONNECT -  Smart Healthcare Management System
 ## Introduction
 **MED_CONNECT** is an online doctor consultation platform designed to provide efficient and convenient access to healthcare services.
 It enables cost and time savings for patients while facilitating improved doctor-patient communication.